Tommy Edman Player Props: Cardinals vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 9.2 K/9, which ranks 12th in MLB.
+- The Giants pitching staff is 12th in MLB with a collective 9.1 strikeouts per nine innings.

-- The Giants' 4.45 team ERA ranks 18th across all MLB pitching staffs.
+- The Giants have the 17th-ranked team ERA across all MLB pitching staffs (4.39).

-- Giants pitchers combine to rank 20th in baseball in home runs surrendered (30 total, 1.3 per game).
+- The Giants rank 21st in baseball in home runs allowed (32 total, 1.3 per game).

-- DeSclafani gets the start for the Giants, his fifth of the season.
-He is 1-1 with a 2.63 ERA and 21 strikeouts in 24 2/3 innings pitched.
+- Webb gets the start for the Giants, his sixth of the season.
+He is 1-4 with a 5.28 ERA and 36 strikeouts through 30 2/3 innings pitched.

-- His last time out came on Saturday against the New York Mets, when the right-hander went five innings, surrendering four earned runs while allowing seven hits.
+- The right-hander's most recent time out was on Saturday against the New York Mets, when he went seven innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.